nchaloult/minecraft-server-wrapper/README.md

 Built to wrap a vanilla Minecraft server — not servers with [Fabric](https://fabricmc.net) or [Forge](https://mcforge.readthedocs.io/en/1.18.x/), for instance.

+**If you plan to run a server with players you don't trust:** please read [this disclaimer](#a-note-about-api-abuse-and-access-management) about API abuse and access management.

 ## Installation

 1. Get a `mc-server-wrapper` binary